MichaelB0312/Weights-Pruning/README.md

 ## Dataset
 We used the [Cifar10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset in this project.
 Cifar10 is the subset labeled dataset collected from 80 million tiny images dataset and contains 10 classes.

+## Model
+We used the [ResNet50](http://image-net.org/challenges/LSVRC/2015/) Model in this project.
+Deep Convolutional neural networks are great at identifying features from images, and adding more layers generally provides better accuracy.
+However, adding more layers to a suitable deep model just increases the training error and does not give better results.
+The problem is the vanishing gradients, i.e. the gradients decrease in the first layers as the network becomes more deeper.
+The ResNet50 network solves this problem by creating shortcut connections that simply perform identity mappings.
+This allows the running tasks to earn depth benefits while reasonably maintaining (reducing) the computational expense.

 ## Prerequisites
 |Library         | Version |